 Why Trust GearLab

 Our results draw from a deep well of tester experience and a wide range of winter environments.
 The head of our men's winter jacket test team, Jason Wanlass, is a Utah resident with a taste for adventure.
-His travels have taken him backpacking in places like Argentina, Chile, Nepal, Iceland, Switzerland, France, and Slovenia.
-He has wintered in Finland, Estonia, and Sweden, as well as faced Utah winters, giving him the edge in understanding what it takes to make a jacket great and what just doesn't measure up.
-Jeff Dobronyi is an IFMGA licensed Mountain Guide, who leads backcountry mountaineering and ski trips all over the world.
-His experiences summiting and recreating in harsh locations such as Denali and other Alaskan mountains, the Andes, the Alps, and across the Canadian Rockies serve him well in identifying high-quality winter wear.
-From skiing big mountains to shoveling the driveway, Jeff knows what jacket qualities make the best protection against the elements.
+His travels have taken him backpacking in places like Argentina, Chile, Nepal, Iceland, Switzerland, France, Slovenia, and Italy.
+He has wintered in Finland, Estonia, Poland, Latvia, The Netherlands, Lituania, and Sweden.
+Closer to home, he also faces Utah winters each year, giving him the edge in understanding what it takes to make a jacket great and what just doesn't measure up.

 From fall through winter to spring, we put these jackets through their paces to see what they're best at.